-Work Will Soon Be Commenced and
+Work Will Soon Be Commenced and Pushed.

-Fushed.
 "It is quite probable," said Cotonel Hughes, chief quartermaster of the department of the Platte, to a BEE reporter last night at the Paxton, "that work upon Fort Crook, to be built at Believue, will be begun in a short time.
-The indications are that derable work will be done upon the new considerable work will be done upon the new fort the coming summer.
-The topographical maps, giving the location of the barracks and officers' quarters, as the location committee officers' quarters, as the location committee saw fit to recommend, have been forwarded to Washington for approval."
-"How far will the present appropriation of \$500,000 probably carry the work of building the fort."
+The indications are that considerable work will be done upon the new fort the coming summer.
+The topographical maps, giving the location of the barracks and officers' quarters, as the location committee saw fit to recommend, have been forwarded to Washington for approval."
+"How far will the present appropriation of \$500,000 probably carry the work of building the fort?"
 "Oh, it will probably complete about half the work contemplated.
-It is to be a ten or twelve company post, and will no doubt be one of the best in the country when fla-ished."

-A Thieving Cyprian.
-Minnie Hayes, a resident of the burnt district, was arrested at noon yesterday by Detective Hayes and charged with grand

-Some weeks ago Minnie stole a clover leaf scarf pin set with diamonds from one of her She gave the pin to her lover, a man named Mose Banks, who lives in Coun-

-The detectives recovered the pin from
+It is to be a ten or twelve company post, and will no doubt be one of the best in the country when fin- A Thieving Cyprian.
+Minnie Haves, a resident of the burnt district, was arrested at noon yesterday by Deteetive Hayes and charged with grand Some weeks ago Minuie stole a clover lea scarf pin set with diamonds from one of her visitors.
+She gave the pin to her lover, a man named Mose Banks, who lives in Councii Bluffs.
+The detectives recovered the pin from Banks.
 To Recommend for Judges.
-There will be a mass meeting of the members of the bar of the Third judicial district at the court house at 3 o'clock this afternoon for the purpose of recommending to the gov ernor suitable members of the legal profes sion for appointment to the bench of the Third judicial district.
-There are a great many candidates and as Interesting time is

-Held for Trial.
+There will be a mass meeting of the mem pers of the bar of the Third judicial district at the court house at 3 o'clock this afternoon for the purpose of recommending to the gov ernor suitable members of the legal profes-sion for appointment to the beach of the Taird judicial district.
+There are a great many candidates and an interesting time is Held for Trial.
 Carl Jacobson and John Sundval of the Swedish Post, who were arrested on complaint of Charles A. Lundin and charged with criminal libel, were up before Judge Heisley yesterday.
 Both men were released on bond to await their hearing, which is set for next Friday, April 3.

-Rittmaster Dismissed.

-Gustave Rittmuster, who was arrested at the instance of Denver parties on charge of being a fugitive from justice, was arrangued for trial in Justice Hart's court yesterday and discharged.
-No one appeared to prose-cute, so there was nothing left but to dismise
+Gustave Rittmester, who was arrested at the instance of Denver parties on charge of being a fugitive from justice, was arraigned for trial in Justice Hart's court yesterday and discharged.
+No one appeared to prose-cute, so there was nothing left but to dismiss the case.
 COL. HINTON TELLS HIS PLAN.